OlivierCC/spfx-photopile-web-part/README.md

 1. Download the [photopile-web-part.spapp](./sharepoint/photopile-web-part.spapp) on your desktop
 2. Connect on your tenant with a SharePoint Online administor account, and go in the App Catalog web site
-3. Insert the web part in your tenant App catalog (drag & drop the photopile-web-part.spapp in the "App for SharePoint" list and click to "Deploy" in the popin window.
+3. Insert the web part in your tenant App catalog (drag & drop the photopile-web-part.spapp in the **App for SharePoint** list and click to "Deploy" in the popin window.
 The App must appear in your list
 ![Photopile App in the App Catalog](./assets/tutorial-add-spapp-01.png)
-4. Go to a SharePoint web site (for example the developer site), and go to the "Site contents" web page.
-Click on "New" and "Add app"
+4. Go to a SharePoint web site (for example the developer site), and go to the **Site contents** web page.
+Click on **New** and **Add app**
-5. In the apps search page, search "Photopile" and click on the App to install it
+5. In the apps search page, search **Photopile** and click on the App to install it
 ![Add the web part](./assets/tutorial-add-spapp-02.png)
-6. When the app is deployed, go to a SharePoint page, click on edit, and insert the "Photopile" webpart from the Custom group:
+6. When the app is deployed, go to a SharePoint page, click on edit, and insert the **Photopile** webpart from the **Custom** group:
-7. Edit the web part properties, and click on "Configure button" in the web part properties
 ![Configure the web part](./assets/tutorial-add-spapp-03.png)
+7. Edit the web part properties, and click on **Configure** button in the web part properties
 8: Now you can modify the Client side web part properties to select a pics lib and view the result
 ![Photpile Web Part properties panel](./assets/tutorial-add-spapp-05.png)